 Christmas Tree Peppermint Bark makes a fun homemade holiday gift!

 click to see more of my recipe videos

 Holiday baking season is in full swing!
 I’ve made peppermint bark a few times in the past, and it’s always a huge hit!
 It’s ridiculously easy to make yet an indulgent luxurious looking treat that’s great for gifting!
 This time I decided to try something a little different rather than just breaking up piece of the bark…..I used cookie cutters! and made Christmas Tree Peppermint Bark

 How to make Christmas Tree Peppermint Bark with Cookie Cutters

 You can use many different variations on this, but here are the basics:

 - Decorator Bag – I melted the chocolate right in the 12″ disposable decorator bag, then squeezed the chocolate into all the nooks and crannies of my cookie cutter.
-You can find pastry bags at the craft stores, Amazon or Sweet Baking Supply.

 - Crushed Candy Cane – you can buy a package of candy canes and crush them, or I found a bag of crushed candy cane pieces in the baking aisle of my grocery store.